ral9000/VHEGEN/README.md

 Installation of the VHEGEN package is as simple as uncompressing the package `zip` to the user's preferred write-allowed directory.
 This primes the program for procedural use as an executable script, as well as for importing as a package local to the installation directory.
 To ensure all dependencies are met, one can run `python testrun.py` in the main directory.
 This will execute a zeroeth to sixth order expansion of the E"x(e'+e') problem in D3h symmetry.
 If successful, the execution should terminate after printing "Testrun complete without errors."
 If a TeX distribution is not set up on the machine, one should remove `vhegen_instance.pdflatex()` from `testrun.py` before running.

+## File structure of VHEGEN

+* `VHEGEN` : The main VHEGEN package directory.
+  * `constraints` : Directory containing constraint lookup files, used by the program to obtain branch formulas for specific vibronic problems.
+  * `modules` : Directory containing Python source code files imported by `vhegen.py`.
+  * `outputs` : Directory for storing generated output files.
+Output files are of the type: `.log`, `.tex`, `.toc`, and `.pdf`.
+  * `tables` :  Directory containing the lookup tables required by the program in the form of Python files.
+Included are lookup tables for symmetry eigenvalues, general form of vibronic matrices, and root expansion formulas.
+  * `config.cfg` : The configuration file read during procedural execution of `vhegen.py`.
+  * `requirements.txt` : File storing the program's Python requirements, for use with `pip`.
+  * `vhegen.py` : The main program file.
+It can either be ran from terminal or imported into a Python script local to the `VHEGEN` directory.
+  * `testrun.py` : A test script using `vhegen.py` as a package to produce the 0th-6th order expansions for the E"x(e'+e') problem in D3h symmetry.

 # Using VHEGEN procedurally